TahelZecharia/Search_Algorithms/README.md

 For a detailed explanation and proof of the consistency and admissibility of the heuristic function, please refer to the document **"Heuristic Function.pdf"** in this repository.

 This document provides in-depth insights into how the heuristic function meets these critical properties, ensuring that the search algorithms operate effectively and reliably in finding the most cost-effective routes through the challenging topographic map.

+### Example Input and Output

+To help you get started, this repository contains example input and output files:

+- `input.txt`: Contains a sample topographic map and start/end point coordinates.
+- `output.txt`: Contains the expected output, including the path and cost for the provided input.

+You can use these example files as a reference for running the algorithms with your own input.